2012 Assam violence: Attacks on people from Northeast and exodus

 In August 2012, 30,000 people from the Northeast region had fled Bangalore after attacks and threats of more attacks to come after Ramadan.
-Shiyeto from Nagaland, resident of Bangalore, was attacked by a group of people who threatened to kill him if he did not leave the city before Ramadan.
+Shiyeto from Nagaland, a resident of Bangalore, was attacked by a group of people who threatened to kill him if he did not leave the city before Ramadan.
 Another person from Assam was alleged to be attacked.

-Cities of Pune, Chennai and Hyderabad also witnessed an exodus of people from Northeast.
+Pune, Chennai and Hyderabad also witnessed an exodus of people from the Northeast.
 In the national capital Delhi, rumours that people from the Northeast will be targeted, particularly after Ramadan, started circulating.

-Union Home Ministry has banned bulk SMS and MMS for 15 days to quell rumours and threats.
-Railways have introduced two special trains to meet the rush of people.
+Union Home Ministry banned bulk SMS and MMS for 15 days to quell rumours and threats.
+Railways introduced two special trains to meet the rush of people fleeing.

 Singh called for maintaining peace at "any cost".
 Then Bharatiya Janata Party president Nitin Gadkari blamed illegal migrants for the attacks on people from Northeast.
-Gadkari said the violent mob in Mumbai had waived a Pakistani flag, made provocative remarks and vandalised the martyrs' memorial.
+Gadkari said the violent mob in Mumbai had waved a Pakistani flag, made provocative remarks and vandalised the martyrs' memorial.
 He also condemned the attack on the media present and the assault on women police by the demonstrators at Azad Maidan.

 DGP Dinesh Reddy of Andhra Pradesh State, said, "Police have been deployed at all localities with a sizeable North-East population, to boost the community's confidence.
 Besides, round-the-clock police patrols have been organised."

 A policeman at Chennai Egmore station, where Howrah-bound trains from the South make a brief halt, remarked about the exodus: "The large crowds remind me of the arrival of Tamil refugees from Sri Lanka decades ago."

-On 18 August 2012, Bangalore police arrested three persons for sending SMSs and MMSs, to incite hatred against people from Northeast.
+On 18 August 2012, Bangalore police arrested three persons for sending SMSs and MMSs, to incite hatred against people from the Northeast.
 Anees Pasha, Thaseem Nawaz and Shahid Salman Khan were arrested, and four mobiles, two computers and one laptop were seized from them.
-The culprits are believed to have shown clippings of violence in Assam and told a group of Northeast youths that they would face a similar fate if they continued to stay in Bangalore beyond 20 August.
+The culprits are believed to have shown clippings of violence in Assam and told a group of Northeast youth that they would face a similar fate if they continued to stay in Bangalore beyond 20 August.

-In Coimbatore, police arrested a person identified as B Mohammed Sheik Hassain, for sending more than 200 hate SMSs.
+In Coimbatore, police arrested a person identified as B Mohammed Sheik Hassain for sending more than 200 hate SMSs.
 According to Hassain, a person named Anvar first sent him the message.
 Hassain has been charged under the IPC for threat to national integration and creating public mischief, and under the Copyright Act.

 Investigators traced the source of hate messages to Islamist groups such as Popular Front of India, Harkat-ul-Jihad al-Islami, Manita Neeti Pasarai and Karnataka Forum for Dignity.
-The SMS campaign was designed to create panic among people from Northeast forcing them to flee and to damage the social fabric and economy.
+The SMS campaign was designed to create panic among people from the Northeast forcing them to flee and to damage the social fabric and economy.
 The Kerala State Intelligence was asked to check the veracity of the report with respect to the PFI.